- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, virtualization technologies can enhance data protection and reduce data loss risks in NAS Lenovo ThinkSystem SR550 Rack Server devices by providing isolation, backup capabilities, and advanced features for high availability and fault tolerance.

-Although NAS ThinkSystem SR550 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR550 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -